oldVinyl/21projects/README.md

 - fixed the 'checked' property issue.
 - added memory (local storage)

+__09/04/2025__
+- used JavaScript "createElement" to add todos rather than alter elem.innerHTML as a str which was reassigning a new string every time.
+Now, it doesn't do that!

 ## 2. Expenses Tracker
 **Level:**
 - Beginner (Easy, surprisingly)